debops/debops/docs/introduction/getting-started.rst

 Begin by creating a "DebOps project".
 It's a directory which contains all of the data related to a given environment - Ansible inventory, passwords and other secrets, custom playbooks and roles.
-To do this, use the :command:`debops project init` command:
+To do this, use the :command:`debops-init` command:

 .. code-block:: console

-   alice@laptop:~$ debops project init ~/myproject
+   alice@laptop:~$ debops-init ~/myproject

 This will create a new directory called ``myproject`` and populate it with some example directories and files.
 You will perform most of the commands from the